sharetribe/flex-docs/src/docs/concepts-messages/messages/index.md

 [Integration API example script repository](https://github.com/sharetribe/flex-integration-api-examples) if you’re unsure where to start building your integration.

-## Message notifications in Flex Templates for Web (FTW)
+## Message notifications in Sharetribe Web Template

-By default, FTW renders a notification symbol when the provider has transactions that require action, i.e. transactions that require acceptance of a booking request.
+By default, Sharetribe Web Template renders a notification symbol when the provider has transactions that require action, i.e. transactions that require acceptance of a booking request.

 ![Notification symbol](notification.png 'Notification symbol')